 Are References That Important?

-References are an underrated major key to the interview process.
+References are an underrated primary key to the interview process.
 You may be thinking, do people even ask for references anymore?
-Do they actually call them?
+Do they call them?

 In this blog, I am going to share with you why references are so valuable.
 It could be the difference between you getting that offer or not.

 From my experience, 3 is the perfect amount, here’s why.
-Anything less than 3 could bring up the question, “Why does this person not have more people that would give them praise?”
+Anything less than three could bring up the question, “Why does this person not have more people that would give them praise?”

 However, if someone has more than 3, it raises the question as to why this person has so many references?
 Did they jump from job to job?
 Are they listing their friends as a reference?

-Which leads me to the next question, which is, whom should these references be?
+Which leads me to the next question, which is, who should these references be?

-A reference should be of someone who has managed you directly in the past or have been in some sort of leadership role.
-A personal friend, or a coworker, is not considered a good reference.
-Anyone can get a coworker to say nice things about them.
-It defeats the purpose of even getting a reference.
+A reference should be of someone who has managed you directly in the past or have been in a leadership role.
+A personal friend, or a coworker, is not considered a useful reference.
+Anyone can get a coworker to say great things about them.
+It defeats the purpose of the reference.

-Once you have selected some great references, you need to do your due diligence in making sure that these people are prepared when they get called by a future employer.
-Some keys things they should be up to date on are your start and end dates, reasons why you left, strength and weaknesses.
-They should be able to talk about some of the projects you worked on, and how willing they would be to rehire you.
+Once you have selected some excellent references, you need to do your due diligence in making sure your people are ready when they get that call.
+Some keys things they should be up to date on are your start and end dates, reasons why you left, strength, and weaknesses.
+They should be able to talk about the projects you worked on, and how willing they would be to rehire you.

-In conclusion, not every position or educational system will require references, but it always in your favor to be able to provide great references.
-I have worked in many scenarios where a company is torn between two candidates, and typically the one with better references will get the position.
-Once again, the reason is they will highlight your work in a way that a resume won’t, they will validate your professional work, and can help influence a hiring manager to choose you over another candidate based on their feedback and recommendation.
+In conclusion, not every position or educational system will require references, but it always in your favor to be able to provide excellent references.
+In many scenarios, I have seen companies torn between two candidates, and typically the one with better references will get the position.
+Once again, the reason is they will highlight your work in a way that a resume won’t, they will validate your professional practice, and can help influence a hiring manager to choose you over another candidate based on their feedback and recommendation.

 Happy Job Hunting,